brc20pm/documentation/docs/guide/first-script.md

 :::caution

-**In the BitScpt protocol, function names starting with $ are read-only functions, _ are private functions, and functions without any symbols are write functions**
+**In the OrdScript protocol, function names starting with $ are read-only functions, _ are private functions, and functions without any symbols are write functions**

 :::